marlanamc/time-map/todo/thefinalstretch.md

 ### Core Functionality
 - [ ] Can orient myself in time quickly (open app, see today)
-- [ ] Can add and see tasks without friction
+- [ ] Can add and see intentions without friction
 - [ ] App feels calm, not demanding
 - [ ] Data persists after refresh
 - [ ] Offline indicator appears when disconnected